ChrstphrHll/npc_gen/students/Saccaros Anaharae.md

   int: 13
   str: 11
   wis: 12
-track: Diplomacy
-trait: I have a crude sense of humor.
-trait1: Confident
-trait2: "Na\xEFve"
 year: 2
+guild: Treskal
+partyID: 70
 ---
 # Saccaros Anaharae
 ---
 ### Description
 - 2nd year Tiefling Ranger in Treskal
-- wavy auburn hair that's put back in a short pony tail, Purple eyes, and Aqua skin
+- wavy auburn hair that's put back in a short pony tail, Aqua eyes, and Aqua skin
 - Is Confident and Naïve, and has Hard Work as their ideal

 ### Organizations